Life and Legacy of Dr. Carter G. Woodson

 In 1926, Dr. Woodson established Negro History Week during the second week in February to coincide with the birthday of President Abraham Lincoln and Frederick Douglass.

 After Dr. Woodson passed away in 1950, the home continued to serve as the national headquarters of ASALH until 1971.
 The Carter G. Woodson Home National Historic Site is now one of more than 400 national parks in our National Park System.
-(This park is currently closed for restoration, but interpretive and education programs about this great American are available through the Mary McLeod Bethune Council House National Historic Site).
+The home is open to the public and offers interpretive and educational programs throughout the year.

 In 1976, Dr. Woodson’s Negro History Week was expanded to an entire month and continues to be celebrated today.

 Thank you for sharing this moment of reflection with us.
-We invite you to join us in honoring Dr. Woodson’s legacy this month and throughout the year.
+We invite you to join us in honoring Dr. Woodson’s legacy in February and throughout the year.

 Joy G. Kinard, Ph.D., is the Central District Manager at National Capital Parks- East, Central District Parks: Mary McLeod Bethune Council House NHS, Carter G. Woodson Home NHS, The Capitol Hill Parks, James Creek Marina, Buzzard Point Marina, and Langston Golf Course.

 Photo credits: National Park Service, Scurlock Collection at the National Museum of American History, and the West Virginia Historical Society.